dfkaye/simplegraph/README.md

 + reformat the README markdown
 + rename dependants() - items that depend on certain node
-+ npm publish - [27 SEPT 2013] - simple-graph name was still available in July,
-    but is now taken... renaming to simplegraph [7 OCT 2013]

 + add serialize and deserialize support ?
 + add topological sorting !!